eric8607242/NAS_with_GNN_predictor/README.md

 ### CIFAR100 results
 In this experiment, we search the best architecture by our method and compared with the result of random search.
 Under the almost hardware resourece limitations, our method obtain a highly competitive result 58.67% top-1 accuracy for CIFAR100 classification, which surpasses random search (+0.9%)

 ![](./resource/CIFAR100.png)

 And we also visulize the result for 300 architectures and our architecture(For fair comparison, we train each architecture with the same training strategy).

 ![](./resource/visualize.png)

 In the figure, we found that the architecture searched by our method is better than all architectures random sampled from search space.
 ## Instruction
+we provide the training data (the validation accuracy and architecture of 300 architecture sampled from the search space), the searched architecture and the weight of the GNN predictor in `./logs/`.

 1. Revise the training setting in `config/config.yml`

 #### Random sample architecture